-The strong progress of Tuesday Bassen is not to be ignored.
-Her illustrations have graced the pages of New York Times and Playboy and her zines continue to sell out online around the world.
-She’s traded her pen to take up pottery for Urban Outfitters and has had her pin designs stolen by corporate bully Zara.
+The relentless progress of Tuesday Bassen is not to be ignored.
+Her illustrations have graced the pages of New York Times and Playboy and her zines continue to sellout online around the world.
+She’s put down her pen to take up pottery for Urban Outfitters and has had her pin designs stolen by corporate bully Zara.
 At just 26 years old, Tuesday not only knows how to thrive, she knows how to evolve.

 In uncertain times, the artist plays a critical role in society.
-Back in the fall of 2015, when waves of nationalism and xenophobia started descending upon Europe, Tuesday’s work popped up as a heroic symbol on a protest banner next to the words: “Girl Gangz Against Facism.”
+Back in the fall of 2015, when waves of nationalism and xenophobia started descending upon Europe and America, Tuesday’s work popped up as a heroic symbol on a protest banner next to the words: “Girl Gangz Against Facism.”
 One could argue that having your work used as a symbol of protest against hate and fear is the highest honor an artist can achieve.
-And Tuesday’s work extends beyond protests.
-Her new clothing line helps women feel empowered every single day.
+Today, Tuesday’s work continues to inspire strength.
+Her new clothing line helps her customers feel empowered every single day.

 After graduating from Minneapolis College of Art and Design, she got her first gig--a small part of a corporate window display.
 It paid $1,000 and she decided to move to New York.
 She spent four years in the Big Apple, building herself as an illustrator.
 She threw herself into the world of freelance and learned how to be her own boss.
 After docking up a list of editorial and agency clients, she still craved more freedom.
 “With client work, you have to appeal to your own sensibilities, the Art Director’s sensibilities, and the rules of the parent company,” she said.
 “It is a luxury to stop caring, because, for many years, I was too busy working to meet my basic needs to be my true self.”
 One New York winter, Tuesday decided to live life on her terms.
 She packed up her car and drove west to Los Angeles.